-From this point, we are going to study the behaviour or normal operation of relational intelligence within the human knowledge management process when producing responses or conclusions on the base of determined information, whether from the exterior, interior, or a mix.
+From this point, we are going to study the behavior or normal operation of relational intelligence within the human knowledge management process when producing responses or conclusions on the base of determined information, whether from the exterior, interior, or a mix.

 3.a) Automatic or unconscious brain functions

-Preconcepts and emotions
+Preconceptions and emotions

 Drive a car